Catwoman (film): Choreography and training

 Berry started intensive fitness training with Harley Pasternak in June 2003.
 Choreographer Anne Fletcher instructed Berry in cat-like movement, and in the Brazilian martial art style Capoeira.
 Berry was trained to crack a whip by coach Alex Green.

 Filming

 Principal photography began in late September 2003.
 Shooting took place on 4th Street in downtown Los Angeles, California, in Winnipeg, Manitoba, at Lionsgate Film Studios, Vancouver, British Columbia, and at Warner Bros.
-Burbank Studios, 4000 Warner Boulevard, Burbank, California.
+Studios Burbank, 4000 Warner Boulevard, Burbank, California.
 Most of the cats cast in the film came from animal shelters throughout California.
 Filming finished in March 2004.

 Pitof said reshoots happened as late as June 2004 — one month before release — after working cuts yielded confusing, incomplete dialogue sequences and awkward visual transitions.
-New scenes were added, including a fresh ending that shifted Patience's relationship with Tom from a “romantic comedy”-style conclusion, as Pitof calls it, to a darker, open-ended closer.
+New scenes were added, including a fresh ending that shifted Patience's relationship with Tom from a "romantic comedy"-style conclusion, as Pitof calls it, to a darker, open-ended closer.

 Writer John Rogers claimed he was fired during filming due to arguments with the producers, saying "nobody in power knew what movie they wanted."